Toshi7/for_studying/c_sharp.md

 [Getting Started with C#](https://www.microsoft.com/net/tutorials/csharp/getting-started/hello-world) from [.NET Documentation](https://docs.microsoft.com/en-us/dotnet/)
 Also, it doesn't explain how to write [XML Documentation Comments (C# Programming Guide)](https://msdn.microsoft.com/en-us/library/b2s063f7.aspx) which is like JavaDoc

+.NET Core is a subset of .NET Framework and not all types and methods are available.
+And not all methods are really needed:
+- ToShortDateString() is the same as ToString("d"), the rest of ToXString have similar equivalents
+- TOADate() is unlikely to be of much use cross platform as OLE Automation Date is a Windows specific format.

+For example, in this video, he uses C# with .NET Framework In 13 | Working with Dates and Times, When he run Console.WriteLine(myValue.ToShortDateString());, he gets following error:
+`
+'DateTime' does not contain a definition for 'ToShortDateString' and no extension method 'ToShortDateString' accepting a first argument of type 'DateTime' could be found (are you missing a using directive or an assembly reference?)
+`
+but when I changed it to Console.WriteLine(myValue.ToString("d")), I got same output he got.

 ## List of userful methos for C#
 #### Writes the text representation of the specified value or values to the standard output stream.